smithwrites/paapi/docs/index.md

           Find historical and current planning data
         </h1>
         <p class="app-hero__description">
-          A platform to help you create services using planning data, and proposals for standardising this information exchange.
+          A platform to help you create services using planning data, with proposals for standardising this information exchange.
         </p>
       </div>
       <div class="govuk-grid-column-one-third-from-desktop">